vonway/teamtalk-ios/README.md

 # from
 ios app for teamtalk im fork from teamtalk repo

-split the ios , android etc to different repo from teamtalk reoi to make it clean and tidy
+split the ios , android etc to different repo from teamtalk repo to make it clean and tidy

 so we do not need to download all in teamtalk and we can focus on one thing at a time